vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. Blood and water — Baptism and Eucharist — flow from love.
 3. Even in death, Christ gives everything.

+#### 💬 Ejaculatory Prayer

+**Sacred Heart of Jesus, pierced for me, make me Yours.**

 #### 🗣️ Colloquy

 Jesus, from Your pierced Heart flowed the Church, my Baptism, my salvation.
 Let me never forget that the Church was born in suffering, silence, and mercy.

-#### 💬 Ejaculatory Prayer

-**Sacred Heart of Jesus, pierced for me, make me Yours.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Otional)

 Today I will reverence the Church as Christ’s Bride — by guarding my speech and praying for her sanctity.